Android memory leak

 Leak because of misuse

-Unremoved ViewTreeObserver
+Unremoved ViewTreeObserver listener leak

-Never forgot remove listeners from ViewTreeObserver
+Never forgot remove listeners from ViewTreeObserver.

 final ViewTreeObserver observer = view.getViewTreeObserver();